Lifelong Learning at Swarthmore

 - No grades, no academic credit, just learning for learning's sake

 - Open to alumni, their adult family members, and friends.
-The on-campus program also welcomes residents of the greater Philadelphia area.
+The on-campus and Center City programs also welcome Swarthmore College staff and residents of the greater Philadelphia area.

 - Classes meet once a week for two and a half hours.

 - Classes meet for eight weeks in Boston and NYC and 4 weeks On-Campus/in Center City.

 - Enrollment is limited, and classes are filled on a first-come, first-served basis.

 Contact Lifelong Learning at (610) 328-8696 or firstname.lastname@example.org.